Loading Key Variables into a SABER series radio

 does not support the older DVP algorithm.
 Instead it supports

-the newer DVP-XL algorithm.
+the newer DVP-XL algorithm only.

 Although the KVL-3000 can handle all cryptographic algorithms, each